peguesj/rand_rr/README.md

-# Finnessume
+# JPres-Gen: Professional Resume Generator

-Professional resume generation and management system with dynamic templating and schema validation.
+A professional resume generation and management system with dynamic templating and schema validation.

 ## Architecture Overview